- Assessment of Student Learning

 Results of the assessment of our graduates' performance are utilized by SLU faculty and staff to understand how and why students evidenced performance as they did; that research, in turn, should evidence what we, as an educational community, can do to improve that performance.
 NOTE: Program- and University-level assessment results are expressly not used to "grade" students, and they are not used in any way to determine if students should graduate or not.

 Knowing how many of SLU's graduates meet our own educational expectations can be helpful to students and families looking for an additional measure of the outcomes and benefits of a SLU education.
 Most helpful, however, may be knowing that SLU is very intentional about evaluating our educational quality and impact on students, and about acting upon what we learn to improve all that we do.

 - For SLU's institutional accrediting body, the Higher Learning Commission

 Since 1916, Saint Louis University has been accredited by the Higher Learning Commission (HLC), formerly known as the North Central Association of Colleges and Schools).
 The HLC regularly monitors overall institutional quality and integrity, and is focused on ensuring that SLU meets its educational objectives consonant with our University mission.
 A key element of the HLC's oversight is monitoring and offering support for the improvement of our educational assessment efforts.
 SLU's transparent reporting of our assessment processes, results, and - perhaps most important - what we learn from our results to inform positive change, are all critical to the HLC's understanding (and their assessment) of SLU's institutional performance.

 Questions about any aspect of assessment at SLU?
-Contact Dr. Steve Sanchez, Assistant Vice President for Academic Affairs, at (314) 977-2611 or firstname.lastname@example.org.
+Contact Dr. Steve Sanchez, Assistant Provost, at (314) 977-2611 or firstname.lastname@example.org.